MehmoodSheikh/PACMAN/README.md

 # PACMAN
-Java-Game.
-Building a pacman game using data structure 'Array'.
+I skillfully developed a Java-based game called 'PACMAN', leveraging the power of the dynamic data structure 'Array' to showcase algorithmic brilliance.